darioshehni/pricing/README.md

 2) Calibrate demand scale (α) per SKU so today’s point lies on the curve (isoelastic).
 3) Compute a closed‑form candidate (Lerner) when usable: if |β|>1, compute a price based on β and C.
 4) Accept the candidate only if it’s within relative bounds around p0 and above cost; otherwise, scan a bounded grid around p0 and pick the most profitable price.
 5) Snap to a .99 ending and re‑check bounds and margin (don’t price below cost).
+Default snap policy is "down" (round down to the prior .99); configurable in `pricing/config.py`.
 6) Output a CSV with the recommended price per SKU, the method used (lerner/grid), and lift vs current price.

 ## Algorithms